Neustrelitz

 Neustrelitz (/de/; Niegenstrelitz) is a town in the Mecklenburgische Seenplatte district in the state of Mecklenburg-Vorpommern, Germany.
 It is situated on the shore of the Zierker See in the Mecklenburg Lake District.
 From 1738 until 1918 it was the capital of the Duchy of Mecklenburg-Strelitz.
 From 1994 until 2011 it was the capital of the district of Mecklenburg-Strelitz.

-The name Strelitz is derived from the Polabian word Strelci, meaning "archers" or "shooters".
+The name Strelitz is derived from the Polabian word Strelci, meaning "archers" or "shooters" (cognate with Russian streltsy).

 History

 The village of Strelitz was first mentioned in 1278.
 It grew to a small town in the following centuries.
 In the 17th century Strelitz was a part of the duchy of Mecklenburg-Güstrow, which ceased to exist after the death of the last duke in 1695.
 Afterwards the new Duchy of Mecklenburg-Strelitz was established (1701).
 This small duchy contained the present-day district and an exclave around Ratzeburg, which is today situated in Schleswig-Holstein.

 In 1712 the castle and the town of Strelitz burnt down.
 After this disaster the duke and his family lived on their hunting lodge at the lake called Zierker See (Lake Zierke) to the northwest of Strelitz.
 Around this place the new town of Neustrelitz (New Strelitz) was constructed.
 It became the official capital of Mecklenburg-Strelitz in 1736.

 Neustrelitz remained the ducal seat until 1918 and was the capital of the Free State of Mecklenburg-Strelitz from 1918 to 1933.
 In 1934 it was merged with Mecklenburg-Schwerin to the Gau of Mecklenburg.

 The ancient town of Strelitz continued to exist after the fire of 1712.
 It was a small village, which was suburbanised by Neustrelitz in 1931.

 Irma Grese was born in Neustrelitz and became a prominent women Waffen SS guard, famed for her good looks.
 When the Red Army troops of the 2nd Belorussian Front entered the town on 30 April 1945, 681 people committed suicide.